Compiling Code LLMs into Lightweight Executables

-Program-level optimization of code LLMs has also been explored, primarily by restructuring inputs or reducing token counts to lower processing costs, since inference time scales with input length.
+Program-level optimization of Code LLMs has also been explored, primarily by restructuring inputs or reducing token counts to lower processing costs, since inference time scales with input length.
 Token pruning methods remove less important tokens to shorten sequences~\cite{cigar,Zhang2022diet,10.1145/3650212.3680347}.
 For example, Zhang et al.~\cite{Zhang2022diet} propose DietCode, which selects high-attention statements and tokens to reduce the computational cost of Code LLMs.
-Although effective in shrinking inputs, these approaches do not optimize the underlying inference program itself, which limits overall system-level gains.
+Although effective at shrinking inputs, these approaches do not optimize the underlying inference program itself, which limits overall system-level gains.
 In contrast, our work directly improves the low-level execution of the inference pipeline and complements input-level reductions with compiler-based acceleration.

-Beyond LLM-specific efforts, compiler research has long leveraged pattern matching and LLVM IR passes for program optimization, such as LoopTactics~\cite{10.1145/3372266}, KernelFaRer~\cite{10.1145/3459010}, and MMTR~\cite{10.1145/3719276.3725197}, which perform nested loop and matrix multiplication optimizations through LLVM-based idiom recognition and rewriting.
+Beyond efforts specific to Code LLMs, compiler research has long leveraged pattern matching and LLVM IR passes for program optimization, such as LoopTactics~\cite{10.1145/3372266}, KernelFaRer~\cite{10.1145/3459010}, and MMTR~\cite{10.1145/3719276.3725197}, which perform nested loop and matrix multiplication optimizations through LLVM-based idiom recognition and rewriting.
 However, these systems target general-purpose program optimization rather than LLM inference workloads.
-Our work instead introduces a specialized framework tailored to code LLM inference, providing a focused and high-performance solution for this emerging domain.
+Our work instead introduces a specialized framework tailored to Code LLM inference, which provides a focused and high-performance solution for this emerging domain.